fishcu/gb_palette_normalization/README.md

 4. **View Results**
    - The output RGB values are shown on the right
    - Output colors are formatted according to your output range (integers or decimals)
+   - Click on any output color swatch to copy its RGB values to the clipboard

 ### Tips and Shortcuts